 In 2016, CCRW became the official license holder for Crystal Coast Waterkeeper.
 In 2017, we acquired the license for White Oak-New Riverkeeper Alliance.
-In unifying these two Waterkeeper Alliance programs under CCRW, we are dedicated to uplifting all members of our community to strengthen stewardship, education, and advocacy of our waterways while developing inclusive responses to environmental health hazards in our region.
+In unifying these two Waterkeeper Alliance programs under CCRW, we are dedicated to uplifting all members of our community to strengthen environmental stewardship, education, and advocacy.